robger98/CS5313_Localization_Env/README.md

 ## Requirements

 This code requires the `pygame` library for the visualizations, and `numpy`.
-In the code there is a variable named `df`, which when set to `True` will also print DataFrames.
+In the Environment Args there is a variable named `df`, which when set to `True` will also print DataFrames.
 If this is set to true you will need `pandas` as well.

 ## Installation